AIDS Action Europe decided to work on Sexual and Reproductive Health and Rights (SRHR) in its multiannual strategic framework.

 - May 2019: Conceptualise and conduct two webinars as part of AAE´s capacity building in the filed of SRHR.

-- Mid-2019: Provide workshops for ten AAE members on the implementation of the tools and contract to implement the tools in their selected projects in 2019.
+- July 11-12, 2019: Provide workshop for ten+ AAE members on the implementation of the tools and contract to implement the tools in their selected projects in 2019.